Skip Navigation

 }

-The database method adds a new row to the tick table when you access your app using the /database route.
+route.
 It then returns all rows to render in the output.

-The DataSource shown in the example app code is automatically configured and injected by the Spring Boot framework.
-It refers to the values in the src/main/resources/application.properties file for the database connection configuration.
+shown in the example app code is automatically configured and injected by the Spring Boot framework.
+It refers to the values in the src/main/resources/application.properties

-The example app has spring.datasource.url set to the value in the JDBC_DATABASE_URL environment variable to establish a pool of connections to the database:
+environment variable to establish a pool of connections to the database:

 spring.datasource.url: ${JDBC_DATABASE_URL}

-The official Heroku Java buildpack that’s automatically added to your app sets this JDBC_DATABASE_URL environment variable.
-This variable is dynamic and doesn’t appear in your list of configuration variables when running heroku config.
-You can view it by running the following command:
+environment variable when a dyno starts up.
+This variable is dynamic and doesn’t appear in your list of configuration variables when running heroku config

 $ heroku run echo \$JDBC_DATABASE_URL

 Read more about Heroku PostgreSQL.
-You can also install Redis or other data add-ons via heroku addons:create.
+You can also install Redis or other data add-ons via heroku addons:create

 Prepare the Local Environment

-Run ./mvnw clean install in your local directory.
-This command installs the dependencies, preparing your system to run the app locally.
+in your local directory.
+This command installs the dependencies to your local environment, preparing your system to run the app locally.

 $ ./mvnw clean install